What to do if your pipes freeze at home, according to plumbing experts

 You should keep applying heat until full water pressure is restored.
 "Even if it gets to 25 degrees, that may be enough for it to thaw out,"said David Butler, master plumber for Milestone Home Services, told CBS News Texas.
 "If it does, that way [water] can start trickling through."

 This method works when you can locate a frozen pipe.
-However, if you can't access a frozen pipe, you may need to all a plumber.
+However, if you can't access a frozen pipe, you may need to call a plumber.

 Another way to slowly thaw pipes is to let the heat of your home warm them, the CDC says.
 You may need to open cabinets under kitchen and bathroom sinks to help expose the pipes to the heat of your home.